ronishi1/airtable_translation/README.md

 * **Enabling the API**
 * **Create service accounts and keys**

+After completing the section **Create service accounts and keys**, go to the section **Creating service account keys** in this other [guide](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).
+Follow steps 3-6 and make sure on Step 6 to choose the type as **JSON**.

+Once you download the JSON after step 6, create a copy of it and store it somewhere safe as **you will not be able to download it again**.
+Then rename the JSON to **google-services.json**.

-Once you download the JSON after the steps in section **Create service accounts and keys**, move the JSON into the folder of this project, you do not need to modify config for this step.
+Move the JSON into the folder of this project, you do not need to modify config for this step.

 ### Firebase Functions
 WIP